jbock-java/jbock/README.md

 `M`                       | `List<M>`                                     | *repeatable*
 `M`                       | `M` (exact match)                             | *required*

-If none of these rules apply, compilation will fail.
+When none of these rules apply, compilation will fail.

 Both rule tables can be summarized in yet another table: